acanby/es-core-training/05-mappings.md

 Phrase_prefix - poor mans auto complete.
 Do not use for this purpose!
 Use Suggesters API instead.
 Will give Did you mean ...? searches etc.

+Use range filters where possible.
+Not a good idea to use on Strings, as they will need to be brought into memory.
+Best usage for numbers.
+Do range filters rather than queries.... it is either in the range or not.
+And you get caching for free.

+Control prefix/wildcard search with a decent length prefix.
+Will speed up the query as it limits the permutations.

+Fuzzy now quite efficient, used to be similar to prefix/wildcard.
+Now very suitable for usage.
+Looks for spellings up to 2 edits from the inputted word.

+Filter naming can save space in the cache, but means you must do the logic to retrieve the cached bitset from the cache.
+Tradeoffs.
+Filter on less changing items (eg on midnight for logging), and then cache based on the resultant subset.
+This will eliminate a large percentage of data, and still yeild acceptable performance.

+Warmer API ensures that the segment is warmed or ready to go before it is exposed to search.
+This ensures that there is no JIT like process for the first user to hit the page
+Warmers can be added to an existing index and will be run on new instances.
+Can be preconfigured to load specific data using queries etc.

+When highlighting the original text needs to be available, using the source field.
+This is necessary as the analyzed value might not represent the data you want to display.
+Three types of highlighters:
+1. Highlighter
+- no need for extra info during indexing, but does not support complex queries (will actually fail)
+2. Fast Vector Highlighter
+- Considerably increases the size of the index (somewhere around 2x)
+- No need for re analysis of index
+- Requires storing term vectors during indexing
+- It is not fast?
+(Despite the name)
+3. Postings highlighter (new)
+- Needs quite a bit of setup
+- Gives sentence based results
+- Doesn't use the space of the FVH
+- Is actually fast!

+Highlighter type is automatically chosen.
+Will choose FVH if term vectors is enabled, otherwise default highlighter.
+Can pass in which one you would like (not sure?)
+Highlighting can break HTML tags.
+Use a token which will *not* appear in the HTML, ie || to mark the positions where highlighting occurs.
+Then parse this into valid markup in your result to the client.